A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Additional Simulation Results

-\text{} \\ So far, we have examined the clustering performance on balanced networks.
-Here, we also consider unbalanced two-cluster networks, as shown in Figure \ref{fig:appendix_Fig2}.
-Across different proportions of the core group, ASE almost recovers the true labels, but its performance fluctuates substantially, and its standard deviation is larger than that of DASE.
-In contrast, DASE not only achieves better clustering accuracy than ASE but also remains more stable across different ratios.
-Across different ratios, DASE exhibits its largest standard deviations and reduced clustering performance when $\pi_1 = 0.9$, where the network structure resembles a single dense group.
-Overall, these results confirm that DASE remains stable even in unbalanced settings.
+We also consider unbalanced two-cluster networks, as shown in Figure \ref{fig:appendix_Fig2}.
+Across different proportions of the core group, \asec\ almost recovers the true labels, but its performance fluctuates substantially, and its standard deviation is larger than that of \dasec.
+In contrast, DASE not only achieves better clustering accuracy than \asec\ but also remains more stable across different cluster size ratios.
+Across different core cluster proportions, \dasec\ exhibits its largest standard deviations and reduced clustering performance when $\pi_1 = 0.9$, where the network structure resembles a single dense group.
+However, overall these results confirm that \dasec\ remains stable even in unbalanced settings.